 Clinical features of the disease follow 2-pronged themes of eosinophilic tissue infiltration or small and medium vessel vasculitis.

-The clinical course is characterized by 3 phases which do not necessarily always present in the same patient.
+The clinical course is characterized by 3 phases which do not necessarily always present in every patient.
 They may even overlap in the natural history of an individual’s disease.

 The second phase is characterized by eosinophilic infiltrates in end organs along with peripheral eosinophilia.
 Patchy peripheral nodular pulmonary infiltrates, eosinophilic gastroenteritis, serosal effusion, are common.